Professor Julie McMullen

 More recently she has developed novel therapies based on her findings in genetic mouse models involving adeno-associated virus (AAV) technology, RNA interference approaches, and small molecules.
 Other research interests include atrial fibrillation and cardiotoxicity.

-Associate Professor McMullen graduated from the School of Physiology and Pharmacology at the University of New South Wales.
+Professor McMullen graduated from the School of Physiology and Pharmacology at the University of New South Wales.
 She then trained as a Cardiology Research Fellow at Beth Israel Deaconess Medical Centre and Harvard Medical School in Boston.
 During this time she gained experience generating and characterising cardiac specific transgenic mice.
-In 2005, Associate Professor McMullen established her own laboratory at the Baker Institute.
-Associate Professor McMullen is currently supported by an NHMRC Research Fellowship.
+In 2005, Professor McMullen established her own laboratory at the Baker Institute.
+Professor McMullen is currently supported by an NHMRC Research Fellowship.
 She sits on the Editorial Board of Clinical and Experimental Pharmacology and Physiology and Clinical Science, Scientific Committee of the Cardiac Society of Australia and New Zealand, and is a Fellow of the American Heart Association and International Society for Heart Research.